 Negative tuberculosis test report

-A complete application must be submitted by February 14, 2020 in order for candidates to be eligible for an interview with a Teaching Credential Program Admissions Panel.
+A complete application must be submitted by February 21, 2020 in order for candidates to be eligible for an interview with a Teaching Credential Program Admissions Panel.
+A link to detailed application requirements can be found here.

 Candidates may be admitted to the Teaching Credential Program on probation or with provisions.